Longship: Construction

 Aina Margrethe Heen-Pettersen, a specialist in Viking Age archaeology, says a substantial social and economic investment was demanded to build and outfit a ship for expeditions.
 Estimates derived from experimental archaeology show that building a 30 m longship may have required the labour of 100 persons for a year, counting that necessary to produce the needed ropes, sails, and iron.
 Assuming 12-hour working days, as many as 40,000 work hours would be expended.
 Equipping, crewing, and feeding a fleet also needed considerable resources.

 A master shipwright called the "hofudsmidir" (hǫfuðsmiðr) was in charge of the construction of large ships.
 It was his responsibility to ensure that all required materials were available at the shipyard or worksite and that the craftsmen were fed and paid for their labour.
 McGrail says building the ships required a large number of workers, with various skills and levels of expertise.
 Long Serpent (Ormr inn langi) was built for Olaf Tryggvason at Trondheim in 998 or 999 by a team with these job descriptions: labourers, tree fellers, general carpenters or plank-cutters ("filungar"), and stem-and-stern wrights or "stafnasmidir" (stafnasmiðr). who were paid twice the wages of plank cutters.
-The stafnasmidir shaped the keel and the carved those stems that were decorated artistically, while the filungr used axes and adzes to cleave the planks.
+The stafnasmidir shaped the keel and carved the stems. which were sometimes carved artistically, while the filungr used axes and adzes to cleave the planks.
 In one scene of the Bayeux tapestry a man, almost certainly a stafnasmidir, is depicted standing in front of the stem of a boat, inspecting the workmanship and checking that its lines are fair.